 Making International Brand Protection Easier For ASEAN Businesses7 November 2013

-These events are part of an ASEAN-Australia-New Zealand Free Trade Area (AANZFTA) Economic Cooperation Work Programme (EWCP) supported project which aims to prepare and assist ASEAN Member States to accede to the Madrid Protocol.
+These events are part of an ASEAN-Australia-New Zealand Free Trade Area (AANZFTA) Economic Cooperation Work Programme (EWCP) supported the project which aims to prepare and assist the AMS to accede to the Madrid Protocol.

 The Madrid Protocol is an international trademark treaty administered by WIPO.
 Australia, Singapore and Viet Nam were members of the Madrid Protocol prior to the commencement of the ECWP project.
 New Zealand and the Philippines acceded in 2012 and Cambodia, Indonesia, Lao PDR, Malaysia and Thailand intend to accede by 2015.

 The Agreement Establishing the AANZFTA is the most comprehensive trade agreement that ASEAN has negotiated to date.
 ECWP helps to implement the AANZFTA and is funded under the five-year AANZFTA Economic Cooperation Support Programme (AECSP).

 Find more media releases